ansys/pyansys-geometry/doc/source/getting_started/installation.rst

     unzip ansys-geometry-core-v0.3.dev0-wheelhouse-Linux-3.8.zip wheelhouse
     pip install ansys-geometry-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as in the preceding example.
+If you're on Windows with Python 3.9, unzip the wheelhouse archive to a wheelhouse directory and then install using the same ``pip install`` command as in the preceding example.

-Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.
+Consider installing using a virtual environment.
+For more information, see`Creation of virtual environments <https://docs.python.org/3/library/venv.html>`_ in the Python documentation.

 Verify your installation
 ------------------------

-Check the :class:`Modeler() <ansys.geometry.core.modeler()>` connection with this code:
+Verify the :class:`Modeler() <ansys.geometry.core.modeler()>` connection with this code:

 .. code:: pycon